ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 In summary, we will be discussing the following:

-1. Running an EVM Subnet on the Local Network using the Avalanche-cli
+1. Running an EVM Subnet on the Local Network using the Avalanche-CLI
 2. Deploying smart contracts with Remix
 3. Indexing our Subnet using The Graph

-## Running an EVM Subnet on the Local Network Using the Avalanche-Cli
+## Running an EVM Subnet on the Local Network Using the Avalanche-CLI

 We will be creating an EVM on our local machine to give us a basic feel on how a Subnet functions.
 The [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli)